lordteekay/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link creates a symbolic link to __ls__ 14-copy_html copies all the html files
-100-lets_move moves all the files beginning with an uppercase letter to the directory /tmp/u
+100-lets_move moves all the files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs remove all files that ends with ~